DavidMusijenko/React-e-Store-Front/README.md

-# E-commerce front using React, React Router, Redux, GraphQL, no hardcode, HTML sanitization.
+# E-commerce front using React, React Router, Redux, GraphQL, no hardcode, HTML sanitization, no UI libraries.

 Drop me a message if you intend to run this thing - I will provide you with instructions how to run the backend. david.musijenko@gmail.com